dop251/goja/README.md

 It's very unlikely that I will be adding new functionality any time soon.
 It don't have enough time for adding full ES6 support and I don't want to end up with something that is stuck in between ES5 and ES6.
 Most of the new features are available through shims and transpilers.
-Goja can run Babel and any other transpiler as long as it's written in ES5.
+Goja can run Babel (up to v7) and any other transpiler as long as it's written in ES5.
 You can even add a wrapper that will do the translation on the fly.
 Sourcemaps are supported.